-Drug-Free Environment and Drug Prevention Program
+Drug, Vape, Smoke and Alcohol-Free Environment and Drug Prevention Program

-TBI promotes a drug-free environment and, to that end, provides a drug prevention program.
+TBI promotes a drug, vape, smoke and alcohol-free environment and, to that end, provides a drug prevention program.
 Information on drug prevention and alcohol abuse is available as a part of this program.
-Drugs and alcohol are prohibited on TBI premises.
+Drugs, Vaping, Smoking and alcohol are prohibited on TBI premises.
 If deemed appropriate, students or employees may be referred to abuse help centers.
 If such a referral is made, continued enrollment or employment will be subject to successful completion of any prescribed counseling or treatment program.
 For expanded information regarding the security policies and programs, see TBI website (or contact the Safety and Security/Clery Act Coordinator for a printed copy of Safety, Security and Clery Act Policy Handbook.